Electronic Structure Theory for Electronic Excitation and Dynamics: Materials and Condensed Phase Systems

 Current Research Areas

-Electronic structure theory for extended systems
+Electronic structure methods for condensed-phase matter

 Read recent publications in this area: